Travel to Peru for 1 month: the ultimate travel itinerary

 Peru has two seasons:

-The dry season runs from May to October, which is the most popular time to visit Peru.
+The dry season runs from May to October, which is the most popular time to travel to Peru.
 Skies are mostly clear blue during the day, with barely any rain showers.
 On the downside, it is colder (especially at night and in the mountains!).
 Make sure to bring some warm winter clothes with you.